XNBlank/sudoBot/README.md

 # sudoBot
-A Discord bot written in Python
+A Discord bot written in Python using Discord-Py Rewrite

 ## Getting Started